-As of January 1, 2021, Mr. Alves is entitled to an annual base salary of \$500,000.
+Mr. Alves is entitled to an annual base salary of \$500,000.
 Further, Mr. Alves is entitled to short-term incentive compensation with a target compensation range of 100% to 200% of Mr. Alves' annual base salary at the discretion of, or upon satisfaction of certain targets set by, the Compensation Committee.
-Mr. Alves is also entitled to receive long-term incentive compensation with a target compensation range of 200% to 300% of Mr. Alves' annual base salary at the discretion of, or upon satisfaction of targets set by, the Compensation Committee.
+Mr. Alves is also entitled to receive long-term incentive compensation with a target compensation range of 200% to 300% of Mr. Alves' annual base salary at the discretion of, or upon satisfaction of, or upon satisfaction of certain targets set by, the Compensation range of 200% to 300% of Mr. Alves' annual base salary at the discretion of, or upon satisfaction of targets set by, the Compensation Committee.
 How such short-term and long-term compensation is settled (e.g. annual cash bonus, Stock Awards etc.) is at the discretion of the Compensation Committee.